 Fifth, pregnant inmates retain Pregnancy Medicaid eligibility.
 Labor and delivery hospital admissions are Medicaid-billable through the inpatient exception.
 Newborns are deemed Medicaid-eligible for 12 months under 42 USC 1396a(e)(4).

 Sixth, Georgia has NOT yet adopted a Section 1115 Reentry Demonstration as of May 2026.
 Pre-release services are generally NOT Medicaid-billable in Georgia, with the inpatient exception being the only carve-out.
-This contrasts with California, Washington, Massachusetts, and twelve other states that have approved demonstrations.
+This contrasts with a growing number of states (California was the first approved) that have obtained demonstrations.

 Seventh, pre-release application is permitted up to 90 days before scheduled release.
 The Gateway application can be filed during incarceration, with coverage remaining in suspended status until the release date.
 This avoids day-of-release coverage gaps.